Formatting Date Merge Fields

-Text fields, like First Name, are stored in your records exactly how they were entered into your forms or imported into your account.
+Text fields, such as First Name, are stored in your records exactly how they were entered into your forms or imported into your account.
 Many contacts fill out opt-in forms using all caps, all lowercase, or other alternative capitalization that is not consistent with the formatting you may want to present in your emails.
 You can standardize the way that your text fields display by modifying your text merge fields.

 For example, a contact may fill out your form with the first name “mary aNN”, and you can format the first name merge field in the following ways:

-[First Name ##cap_lower] – Capitalize first letter in each word and force all others to lower case.
+[First Name ##cap_lower] – Capitalize the first letter in each word and force all others to lower case.

 [First Name ##cap_first] – Capitalize the first letter in the first word only, and ignore all the other letters.

 [First Name ##cap_lower_first] – Capitalize the first letter of the first word and force the rest of the letters in the first word to lowercase, and ignore all other letters.

 [First Name ##lowercase] – Convert all letters to lowercase.